 Do I need to wear hunter orange while hunting furbearers at night?

-No. If you are hunting furbearers during the established nighttime hunting hours, you do not need to wear hunter orange.
+No. If you are hunting furbearers during the established nighttime hunting hours, you are exempt from the hunter orange requirement.

 Do I need to wear hunter orange while stationary and hunting bobcat, coyote or fox?